-STEC-HUS is a life-threatening, complement-mediated ultra-rare disorder that results from exposure to Enterohemorrhagic E.Coli, (EHEC).
-Our STEC-HUS development program was initiated in connection with the widespread outbreak of EHEC in Germany in May and June 2011.
-Many EHEC patients rapidly progressed to STEC-HUS during this outbreak.
-As in several other conditions with severe and uncontrolled complement activation, including aHUS, complement activation in STEC-HUS results in TMA.
-Although aHUS and STEC-HUS exhibit similar life-threatening TMA manifestations, aHUS and STEC-HUS are different disorders. aHUS is a chronic genetic disease of uncontrolled complement activation, while STEC-HUS is not genetic and follows an isolated episode of infection.
 STEC-HUS is an ultra-rare disorder, comprising only a small sub-set of the already rare population of patients with EHEC.
 Following an authorization by the Paul-Ehrlich-Institut, Germany's health care regulatory body for biologics, and an access program for patients initiated in May 2011, we initiated an open-label clinical trial to investigate eculizumab as a treatment for patients with STEC-HUS.
 Enrollment in this trial has been completed.
-The EC has granted orphan designation for eculizumab as a treatment for patients with STEC-HUS.
+We are obtaining and analyzing additional control clinical outcome data from an epidemiologic study in approximately 400 STEC-HUS patients who received only best supportive care.
+The FDA and the EC have each granted orphan designation for eculizumab as a treatment for patients with STEC-HUS.